0xd4y/Notes/Active Directory/CRTP/README.md

 schtasks /Run /S target.0xd4y_notes.local /TN "Follow0xd4yTask"
 ```

+## Diamond Ticket

+- like golden ticket but more opsec safe
+    - silver ticket is a lot more opsec safe than both
+- instead of crafting a TGT, you request a TGT from the DC, decrypt the TGT and make modifications, and then send back that TGT to the DC
+- harder to detect than golden ticket because defenders will see that for the submitted TGT, there was a prior corresponding TGT request
+- most detectable when using the modified TGT rather than the initial submission of the modified TGT
+- ensure you are using it from a workstation that DAs typically use

 ## Skeleton Key

 - patches DC to allow access to any user with single password
 - indefinite persistence as long as the target does not reboot
     - usually people reboot the DC every month or several months
 - only works against machines that authenticate to the patched DC
+- can result in issues with AD CS
 - can only patch LSASS once per reboot
     - otherwise the following error occurs: `ERROR kul_m_misc_skeleton ; Second pattern not found`
 - note that this attack does not overwrite any password